Aldrin-gonzales/dynamic-web-app/README.md

 Dynamic Web Application using Next.js and Tailwind CSS

-Project Description
+Project Description:
 This project utilizes modern frontend tools like Next.js and Tailwind CSS to create a dynamic app.
 It mimics a social media network with user interactions, real-time data visualizations, and a smooth user experience, while also incorporating Google Maps for location-based features.

-Tools & Libraries
+Tools & Libraries:

 • Next.js